aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-chart-creation-validation-java/_index.md

 Ready to dive deeper?
 Check out the official [Aspose.Slides documentation](https://reference.aspose.com/slides/java/) for advanced styling, data binding, and export options.

-## FAQ Section

-**Q1: Can I create different types of charts using Aspose.Slides?**
-A1: Yes, Aspose.Slides supports pie, bar, line, area, scatter, and many more chart types.
-You specify the type when calling `addChart`.

-**Q2: How do I handle large datasets in my charts?**
-A2: For large datasets, consider paging the data or loading it from an external source (e.g., a database) at runtime to keep memory usage low.

-**Q3: What if my chart layout looks different from what I expected?**
-A3: Use the `validateChartLayout()` method before rendering; it corrects positioning and size based on the slide's layout.

-**Q4: Is it possible to customize chart styles in Aspose.Slides?**
-A4: Absolutely!
-You can modify colors, fonts, markers, and legends via the chart’s series and formatting APIs.

-**Q5: How do I integrate Aspose.Slides with my existing Java applications?**
-A5: Simply add the Maven/Gradle dependency, initialize the library as shown earlier, and call the API wherever you need to generate or modify presentations.

 ## Frequently Asked Questions

 **Q: Does Aspose.Slides work on all operating systems?**